 The key difference between base and nucleophile is that bases are hydrogen acceptors that can perform neutralizing reactions whereas nucleophiles attack electrophiles to initiate some certain organic reactions.

 Acids and bases are two important concepts in chemistry.
-They have contradictory properties.
-Nucleophile is a term, which is more prominently used in organic chemistry to describe reaction mechanisms and rates.
-Structurally, there isn’t a distinguished difference between bases and nucleophiles, but functionally they perform different duties.
+Both of them have contradictory properties.
+A nucleophile is a term, which we use more prominently in organic chemistry to describe reaction mechanisms and rates.
+Structurally, there isn’t a distinguished difference between base and nucleophile, but functionally they perform different duties.

 We can define bases in several ways according to the definitions of various scientists.
 Arrhenius defines a base as a substance that donates OH– ions to the solution.
 According to Lewis, any electron donor is a base.
 Bronsted- Lowry defines a base as a substance that can accept a proton.
 According to the Arrhenius definition, a compound should have a hydroxide anion and the ability to donate it as a hydroxide ion to be a base.

 However, based on Lewis and Bronsted- Lowry theories, there are some molecules, which don’t possess hydroxides but can act as a base.
 For example, NH3 is a Lewis base, because it can donate the electron pair on nitrogen.
 Likewise, Na2CO3 is a Bronsted-Lowry base without hydroxide groups but has the ability to accept hydrogens.